fhidalgor/mutagenesis_visualization/docs/doc4b_plotting_stats.rst

 Classes reviewed in this section:
     - :class:`mutagenesis_visualization.main.kernel.kernel.Kernel`
-    - :class:`mutagenesis_visualization.main.histogram.Histogram`
+    - :class:`mutagenesis_visualization.main.kernel.histogram.Histogram`
-    - :class:`mutagenesis_visualization.main.scatter.Scatter`
+    - :class:`mutagenesis_visualization.main.scatter.scatter.Scatter`
-    - :class:`mutagenesis_visualization.main.other.rank.Rank`
+    - :class:`mutagenesis_visualization.main.other_stats.rank.Rank`
-    - :class:`mutagenesis_visualization.main.other.cumulative.Cumulative`
+    - :class:`mutagenesis_visualization.main.other_stats.cumulative.Cumulative`

 There are different tools to analyze the data.
 The package can plot the kernel density estimation (``object.kernel``).
 There is the option to